-Responsible Officer: Assistant Vice President, University Budget Management
+Primary Responsible Officer: Assistant Vice President of University Budget Management

 The purpose of this policy is to (1) outline procedures for identifying rental areas, determining rental rates, assessing the impact of rental charges and recoveries on fees, and establishing internal rental billing and payment procedures; (2) clarify the circumstances under which the university may provide facilities support to research, public service, and non-university activities and organizations; and (3) detail acceptable arrangements relative to the payment of a rental or use charge when university owned facilities are occupied or utilized on a continuing basis by programs that receive no general fund support.
 This policy addresses the role of the office of budget management, building managers, occupants, and facilities management in ensuring that these objectives are realized.